Phantom Busters

 Phantom Busters (ファントムバスターズ, Fantomu Basutāzu) is a Japanese manga series written and illustrated by Neoshoco.
 It has been serialized in Shueisha's shōnen manga magazine Jump Square since August 2023.

-Publication
+An anime television series adaptation is set to premiere in 2027.

+Plot

+On the day of the entrance ceremony at Ryuoh High School in Kamakura City, Eugene Korekishi, an elite student of British descent who rejects the supernatural, meets Mogari Shishikuno, a trainee exorcist from a long line of spiritual mediums.
+Despite their opposing worldviews, Eugene is drawn to Mogari's reckless sincerity.
+He begins to believe in Mogari, even though he does not believe in spirits.
+Together, they recruit Kaoru Kanzaki, a boy haunted by his ability to see ghosts, and Kotaro Tamon, who can only communicate with the dead.
+They establish the Paranormal Research Club, also known as the Phantom Busters.
+The series follows the club's battles against evil spirits and the friendship of its four members.

+Media

+Manga

 Written and illustrated by Neoshoco, Phantom Busters was first published as a one-shot in Shueisha's shōnen manga magazine Jump SQ.Rise on October 26, 2022.
 It started its serialization in Shueisha's Jump Square magazine on August 4, 2023.
 Shueisha has collected its chapters into individual tankōbon volumes, with the first one released on December 4, 2023.
-As of October 3, 2025, six volumes have been released.
+As of February 4, 2026, seven volumes have been released.

 In North America, the manga has been licensed for English release by Viz Media, with the first volume released on October 14, 2025.